-Note 38 on page 228 outlines developments in the Government's water services reform programme.
+Without modifying our opinion, we draw attention to Note [...] on page [...], which outlines developments in the Government's water services reform programme.

 The Water Services Entities Act 2022, as amended by the Water Services Entities Amendment Act 2023 on 23 August 2023 and the Water Services Legislation Act 2023 on 31 August 2023, establishes ten publicly owned water services entities to carry out responsibilities for the delivery of three waters services and related assets and liabilities currently controlled by local authorities.
 Water services entities' establishment dates are staggered, with all the water services entities becoming operational between 1 July 2024 and 1 July 2026.
-The financial impact of the water services reform on the City Council remains uncertain until the relevant water services entity's establishment date is known, and the allocation schedule of assets, liabilities, and other matters to be transferred is approved.
+The financial impact of the water services reform on the Council as outlined in note [...] remains uncertain until the relevant water services entity's establishment date is known, and the allocation schedule of assets, liabilities, and other matters to be transferred is approved.